Wizcorp/node-memcached-transactions/README.md

 #### simulate (boolean)

-If true does not write anything to the memcached server, but instead outputs all scheduled operations to console.
+If true does not write anything to the memcached server on commit, but instead outputs all scheduled operations to console.
 This way operation bundling and discarding can be inspected for correctness.